-Let?s take a look at two global economic updates or interesting key developments that happened last week that investors should take note of.
+Let’s take a look at two global economic updates or interesting key developments that happened last week that investors should take note of.
 First up, we take a look at the dovish comments given by Janet Yellen, the nominee to succeed Ben Bernanke as Fed Chairperson.
-Next, we?ll zoom in to Malaysia where it is showing signs of recovery and beating expectations with strong exports and domestic demand.
+Next, we’ll zoom in to Malaysia where it is showing signs of recovery and beating expectations with strong exports and domestic demand.
+QE set to continue under backing of Yellen On 14th Nov, Janet Yellen, the current Fed vice chairman, announced that she was committed to promoting a strong economic recovery.
+She also…

 Let’s take a look at two global economic updates or interesting key developments that happened last week that investors should take note of.
 First up, we take a look at the dovish comments given by Janet Yellen, the nominee to succeed Ben Bernanke as Fed Chairperson.
 Next, we’ll zoom in to Malaysia where it is showing signs of recovery and beating expectations with strong exports and domestic demand.